HighwayChile/Final_Assignment_CS260/README.md

 Hello!
 Thank you for teaching us out!
 I know I have told you several times that I appreciate it, but it bears repeating!

-For this project planning phase lasted too long, and I ended up with a hodgepodge of half-baked ideas that sometimes might improve my program.
+For this project my planning phase lasted too long, and I ended up with a hodgepodge of half-baked ideas that sometimes might improve my program.
 Therefore, my Design.md document is very long.

 My driver.cpp file works, but it is not a realistic driver of my program.
 It is more of a testing environment.
 If you want to compile